mindshape-GmbH/mindshape_seo/Documentation/Introduction/Index.rst

 Advantage of mindshape_seo
 --------------------------

-+ SEO Configurations for each domain
++ SEO configurations for each domain

 + New fields for pages

 + Sitemap.xml generator (incl. sub sitemap option on each page)

-+ Google previews for pages
++ Google SERP preview for pages

++ Facebook Metadata

 + Metadata validation